snidarian/clisyntax/README.md

 ### Syntax Reference command line program

+**BAREbones syntax on command avaible from the command line with very little effort** **You know how to use the syntax and what it does you just can't remember the details!**

 ### GOAL:
 Development of CLI program providing quick access to syntactic information in a given programming language